Project Maji Cubes bring sustainable access to safe water through solar technology

 We design, develop and implement solar-powered water kiosks, called the Project Maji Cube.

 We need to rethink water supply models to fight rural water poverty.
 Failed infrastructure investments in Africa over the past 20 years represents a lost investment of 1.2 billion dollars and millions still lack access to water.
 The failure of these current approaches propelled us to challenge the rural water landscape through a market-based approach in which we have combined the strengths of entrepreneurship and sustainable development.
-Project Maji is a non-profit social enterprise that harnesses business expertise to deliver sustainable access to water.
+Project Maji is a non-profit drinking water charity that harnesses business expertise to deliver sustainable access to safe water.

 Our work begins when taps open